mOfOpe-akomolafe/Data_Analysis_Portfolio/README.md

-# SQL_Portfolio
+# Data Analysis Portfolio
-Portfolio of completed SQL projects demonstrating an understanding of the subject matter.
+A portfolio of completed data analysis projects demonstrating an understanding of the data analysis subject matter.